Sarah takes the mystery out of back pain surgery and explains your options

 Amazon Customer Review June 2016

-Total disc replacement (TDR) is another type of spinal surgery that has seen a rising incidence in recent times.
+Total disc replacement (TDR) is another type of back pain surgery that has seen a rising incidence in recent times.
 Alas, the results are not encouraging with quite high rates of re-operation (and wherever this benign term 're-operation' is used it fails to take into account the months of pain and misery suffered by the patient).
 No long-term benefit has been seen where TDR spine surgery prevents adjacent level disc degeneration.
 Complications too, from disc replacement back pain surgery may not be known for many years.

 This TDR device acts more as a 'spinal spacer' to keep the vertebrae apart and prevent crowding down on the spinal nerves at that level.
 Its aim is also to prevent excessive weight-bearing through the delicate and highly wired facet joints at the same level.